Thorlabs Inc.

 • SMA RF Modulation Input Connector

--C4 band (400 - 600 nm) should only be used for AC modulation above a few Hz.
+400 - 600 nm range (C4 band) should only be used for AC modulation above a few Hz.
 MgO-doped lithium niobate can be sensitive to light in this wavelength range, displaying a slow negation to an applied DC field.
 The more intense the light, the faster the DC field is cancelled.
 Hence, in practice, a DC voltage cannot be used to bias the modulator at the desired operating point.
+Operation in the C4 band is also more sensitive to optical damage, so it is important to avoid excessive power density that can permanently damage the crystals.

 Driver and Accessories